CloudPadovana/BigData/heatTemplate/README.md

 ## Overview

-In this directory you can find some heat templates to deploy diffentr clusters in the one specific project in the Open Stack cloud areapadovana.
+In this directory you can find some heat templates to deploy different clusters in the one specific project in the Open Stack cloud areapadovana or in other Openstack cloud.
+You have to set some parameters to allow the template works properly.
+To use theese templates you need  the heat component of Openstack.

 ## Heat